mediaexplorer74/YandexMetro/ReadMe.md

 # YandexMetro

-"Imitation" of YandexMetro app for W10M
+R.E./RnD of YandexMetro app for WP7

-This is the fork of YandexMetro WPF app.
+This is the my uncompleted port of YandexMetro app.

-Realized city map: S.-Peterburg only
+The goal was to assemble some UWP app...

 Status:
-Work-in-progress
+- WP7 src code generated
+- Little research

 AS IS.
 No support.
 RnD (learning) only.

--- me 2022
+-- me 2022-2023